artem8086/proto-lang3/README.md

 ## Proto Lang 3

-This is language with Python like syntax and static typing
+This is language with Python like syntax and static duck typing

 # WIP